Both employees and employers need to thoroughly understand what is a W2 employee in order to accurately fulfill their tax responsibilities each year.

 (5) The amount of the employee's income that is subject to Medicare taxes.

-(6) The amount of medicare taxes withheld that year.
+(6) The amount of Medicare taxes withheld that year.

 (7) The amount of tips an employee reported to their company for that year.